All Saints Gobowen

 Any words needed in the service are either printed or displayed on a screen.
 Larger print copies are available or there’s no pressure to join in if reading at speed is difficult for you.

-We have car parking spaces just outside the church which are ideal for those with reduced mobility or young children.
+We have car parking spaces just outside the church which are ideal for those with reduced mobility or those with young children.
 There is plenty of on street parking available around the church too.
 Our neighbours are very thankful for wise and respectful parking.

 Eco Church